 Agg: Short for aggro.
 It’s a complimentary referential point of critique in a paintballers appearance being cool whether it is their dress or physical stance through attitude.
 It originated in the early 2000’s in SoCal.
 Agg from aggro which means awesome in surfing.

 If the overall length of your barrel becomes too long (overall 16″) you increase range and accuracy but again run into shot efficiency.
-It’s a constant compromise manufacturers attempt to dance and find a sweet spot for maximizing all important needs, accuracy, range, efficiency and consistency.
+Manufacturers constantly compromise as they attempt to dance to find a sweet spot for maximizing all the important needs, accuracy, range, efficiency and consistency.
 Many consider a 14″ barrel as ideal.
 Because shorter barrels like 12″ barrels use more energy to project your paintball they by nature produce a louder report (noise).

 Fun fact.
 Rental guns are way overbored (up to .695) because field owners don’t need the hassle of ever having paint not fit through their barrels on the hottest or wettest of days.
 This lends to the concern that rental players are way underserved when going up against any player not using a rental.

 Bonus Ball or Bonus Balling: To overshoot an opponent either intentionally or unintentionally.
 Some players use bonus balling as a form of street justice to keep overzealous players from playing too aggressive.
 Ex.
 “I bonus balled him after he was out because in the last game he shot me after I called myself out.”

 BPS: Balls Per Second.
 The rate of fire a gun is set.
 Most fields are adopting a standard of 10.5 Balls Per Second.
 Similar to testing guns for projectile speed (FPS), expect your gun to be tested before you start to play for the day.
 It is VITAL you learn how to set this as most guns are set by the manufacturer at approximately 12 to 15 BPS.